Can I use your imagery on my website?

 Would you consider adding nutritional breakdowns for each recipe?

-We believe that everyone’s needs are unique and we encourage that you discuss any dietary changes with a medical professional, and that you acknowledge accountability for your own health.
-On this site, we aren’t big fans of the nutritionism approach to health.
-We are big fans of a variety of whole, fresh, complete foods and for now, we are going to spend our time creating recipes in a broader sense rather than dissecting the ingredients.
-We try to eat plenty of greens a variety of colorful vegetables, whole grains, quality fats, minimal natural sugar and plenty of water every day.
-We will leave it up to you to break apart the recipes if you feel the need—ultimately you are accountable for your own health and by visiting this site you agree to that.
+Everyone’s needs are unique and I encourage that you discuss any dietary changes with a medical professional, and that you acknowledge accountability for your own health.
+On this site, I’m not a big fan of the nutritionism approach to health.
+I am a big fan of a variety of whole, fresh, complete foods and for now, I’m going to spend my time creating recipes in a broader sense rather than dissecting the ingredients.
+I try to eat plenty of greens, a variety of colorful vegetables, whole grains, quality fats, minimal natural sugar and plenty of water every day.
+I’ll leave it up to you to break apart the recipes if you feel the need—ultimately you’re accountable for your own health and by visiting this site you agree to that.